deyanslavkov/revius/docs/architecture.md

 2. Core returns errors upward without formatting them.
 3. Commands pass errors to main.
 4. Main handles the ReviusError by printing it (with UI, depending on the error).
-5. No unwrap, expect, or panics outside tests.
+5. Important: NO unwrap, expect, or panics outside tests.
 6. FS and DB operations add path/SQL context to all errors.

 All errors must include sufficient context for debugging: